Home > Polls & Voting > Post Content

 Jasmine Gill

 I don't like to make blanket statements about anything.
 Many children are unprpared for school... for many reasons.
 Perhaps the parent(s) did not value education and dropped out; has not reading skills and has no information about how to avail one's self of services offered by non profits and the state tho hep with obtaining a GED or enrolling in Head Start.
 Information is hard to come by for many in the isolated "inner city".
+I watched television with my three children; pushed them in the directions in which they showed interest and made it clear that foregoing post high school education was not an option.
+Our kids have to know how to write their names, know their addresses and telephone numbers as well as their ABCs and be able to count at least to 20 to enter prekindergarten.
+They learned that school was not over at dismissal time.

 Wednesday, August 25th 2010 at 3:07AM